4paradigm/OpenMLDBSQLEmulator/README.md

 - You must modify the table name, table schema, and its data; these cannot be modified within the Emulator.
 - You can modify the `mode` of operation, which accepts either `batch` or `request` mode.
 - It's not necessary to fill in the SQL.
 You can write it into a file in the Emulator using `dumpcase <sql>`.
 The common practice is to first validate the SQL, then dump it into the case once the SQL passes validation.
 Afterwards, use the `run` command to confirm that the SQL computation aligns with expectations.
--The table's indexes don't need to be manually filled in.
+- The table's indexes don't need to be manually filled in.
 They can be automatically generated during `dumpcase` based on the table schema (indexes are not specific to SQL and are unrelated to SQL queries; they are only required when creating a table).
 If not using `dumpcase`, then manually enter at least one index.
 Indexes have no specific requirements.
-An example of manual creation:`["index1:c1:c2", ".."]`，`["index1:c1:c4:(10m,2):absorlat"]`.
+Examples of manual creation: `["index1:c1:c2", ".."]`, `["index1:c1:c4:(10m,2):absorlat"]`.

 **step 3:** Execute `loadcase`, and the table information from this case will be loaded into the Emulator.
 Confirm the successful loading of the case's table by using `st/showtables`.
 The displayed information should be similar to:
 ```bash